 6. Budget and Future Cash Flow Projections

-To secure a loan, you should create two future scenarios.
-The first scenario will illustrate how you believe your business will perform without additional funding, and the second scenario should reveal how your business will be able to produce better outcomes once you receive a loan.
-Hopefully, this will convince lenders that you’re a viable candidate that could successfully utilize and repay a loan.
+To secure a business loan, you'll need to create two future scenarios.
+The first scenario will illustrate how you believe your business will perform without any additional financing.
+The second scenario should reveal how your business will be able to produce better outcomes once you receive a small business loan.
+Hopefully, this will convince lenders that you’re a viable candidate that could successfully repay a loan.

 Lastly, remember that paperwork may vary depending on the type of business loan that you pursue.
 If you apply for a business line of credit or merchant cash advance, the requirements may differ from that of a traditional loan.
 In addition, bank loans usually require more paperwork in order to qualify.